-5.3 Roles and responsibilities of management and staff
+9.3 Roles and responsibilities of management and staff

-The medical director will have overarching responsibility for the operation of this framework taking any steps necessary to protect patients.
-This will ensure that procedures are established to assess and investigate concerns, appropriate action is taken to address variation in individual performance and to ensure any necessary further monitoring of the performer is in place, liaising with regulators and external bodies as appropriate.
+The Medical Director will have overarching responsibility for the operation of this framework taking any steps necessary to protect patients and those that raise concerns in accordance with the current legislation in relation to Freedom to Speak up and Whistleblowing policies.
+This will ensure that robust procedures are established to support all parties through the investigation and assessment of concern.
+The Medical Director will have responsibility for ensuring that appropriate action is taken to address variation in individual performance and to ensure any necessary further monitoring of the performer is in place, liaising with regulators and external bodies as appropriate.

 NHS England teams must have access to case investigators and case managers who have been appropriately trained.
-NHS England will ensure that there is a sufficient support of this nature and other identified managerial and administrative support to allow for an effective process for responding to concerns.
+NHS England will ensure that there is sufficient support of this nature and other identified managerial and administrative support to allow for an effective process for responding to concerns.
+Case Managers should ensure that all concerns and associated documentation are recorded on the National Case Management System and have responsibility for the ongoing management and oversight of the case.